-Top 5 3rd Quarter Trades of AR - GuruFocus.com
+Top 5 3rd Quarter Trades of Ar - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were ARGI Investment Services, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Arkadios Wealth Advisors’s top five trades of the quarter.

-ARGI Investment Services, LLC reduced their investment in NAS:VGIT by 929,332 shares.
-The trade had a 1.89% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $60.43.
+During the quarter, Arkadios Wealth Advisors bought 165,911 shares of ARCA:UCON for a total holding of 362,100.
+The trade had a 0.6% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $24.49.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, ARGI Investment Services, LLC bought 302,796 shares of NAS:IEI for a total holding of 1,302,691.
-The trade had a 1.21% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $118.05.
+During the quarter, Arkadios Wealth Advisors bought 30,611 shares of NAS:AMZN for a total holding of 132,517.
+The trade had a 0.53% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $126.4.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, ARGI Investment Services, LLC bought 823,505 shares of ARCA:SPTS for a total holding of 3,130,795.
-The trade had a 0.83% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $29.23.
+Arkadios Wealth Advisors reduced their investment in ARCA:PWB by 38,228 shares.
+The trade had a 0.34% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $62.72.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.